SamAndPel/grab-stick/README.md

 # grab-stick
-A set of python utilities to automatically exfiltrate system data on USB insert Designed for Windows 10, but may extend to linux in the future
+A set of python utilities to automatically exfiltrate system data on USB insert.

+Designed for Windows 10, but may extend to linux in the future.

 ## Features
 - [ ] Script autoruns on USB plugin